Samara, Costa Rica

 Now on to the rest of the Samara Costa Rica travel guide.

-Tamarindo is located on Northern Pacific coast of Costa Rica in the Guanacaste Province.
+Samara is a small beach town located on the Northern Pacific coast of Costa Rica.

 Daniel Oduber Quirós International Airport in Liberia